imscuevas/slatency/docs/entities_and_value_added_objects.md

 A `Response` represents the outcome of an HTTP request, which can be either a success or a failure.

 - **Attributes:**
+    - `response_id`: A unique identifier for the response.
     - **For successful responses:**
         - `status_code`: The HTTP status code.
         - `latency`: A `Latency` object containing detailed timing information.